 7. Marvel at Metropol Parasol

 The Metropol Parasol (also known as Las Setas) is a tourist attraction in La Encarnacion square.
-Shaped as huge mushrooms, these timber-frame structures can easily catch the imagination of every tourist.
+Shaped as giant mushrooms, these timber-frame structures can easily catch the imagination of every tourist.
 Many tourists (and locals as well) climb Las Setas to enjoy panoramic views of the city.

 You will be able to get to the top by catching the lift.
 On the caps of mushrooms, there are walkable winding pathways.
 Please note that there’s an entrance fee.
 Yet most people find it worth paying.